MusongKwon/StormMovementMachineLearning/README.md

 The dataset can be found on Kaggle under "Hurricanes and Typhoons, 1851-2014" from National Oceanic and Atmospheric Administration (NOAA).

 ## Getting Started
+These are the instructions to set up the project locally.

 ### Prerequisites